343334/pokemon-webhook/README.md

   8. point your webhooks to http://localhost:8000/webhook/notify/sourcename   where sourcename matches a source in config.json
   9. make sure port 4567 is not in use as thats currently hardcoded in as bind port, also default binds to 0.0.0.0
   10. if you dont want to use all groupme, twitter and slack, edit line 21 in server.rb on which services you want enabled.
+  11. For slack - make sure to /invite botname to each channel you have defined.

 Pull Requests:
   Feel free and submit any for review to help improve this project.
 Thanks

 Extra Notes:
   This was not design for public use hence why there is many missing error checks for configuration options but would love